Why weight loss is a rigged game

 And yet again, the society sent a reminder: Get some photos for Insta because this won’t last.
 Diets don’t work.

-I have lost count of the number of people who asked me: “How did you do it?”
+At this point, I have lost count of the number of people who asked me: “How did you do it?”

 The short answer is this: I cut back on added sugar and refined grains, said no to ultra-processed foods, and added plenty of vegetables, protein and whole foods to my diet.
 I counted calories and exercised regularly.